selwynreu/SQL-Project1/starting_with_questions.md

 (
 SELECT
 	fullvisitorid,
-	CASE WHEN country = '(not set)'
+	CASE WHEN country = '(not set)' THEN NULL
-	THEN NULL
 	ELSE country
 	END AS country,
+	CASE
-	CASE WHEN city = '(not set)' OR city = 'not available in demo dataset' THEN NULL
+ 	WHEN city = '(not set)' THEN NULL
+ 	WHEN city = 'not available in demo dataset' THEN NULL
 	ELSE city
 	END AS city,
 	productsku,
 	CASE
-	WHEN v2productcategory LIKE '%Accessories%' THEN 'Accessories'
+	WHEN UPPER(v2productcategory) LIKE '%ACCESSORIES%' THEN 'Accessories'
-	WHEN v2productcategory LIKE '%Apparel%' THEN 'Apparel'
+	WHEN UPPER(v2productcategory) LIKE '%APPAREL%' THEN 'Apparel'
-	WHEN v2productcategory LIKE '%Bags%' THEN 'Bags'
+	WHEN UPPER(v2productcategory) LIKE '%BAGS%' THEN 'Bags'
-	WHEN v2productcategory LIKE '%Brands%' THEN 'Brands'
+	WHEN UPPER(v2productcategory) LIKE '%BRANDS%' THEN 'Brands'
-	WHEN v2productcategory LIKE '%Drinkware%' THEN 'Drinkware'
+	WHEN UPPER(v2productcategory) LIKE '%DRINKWARE%' THEN 'Drinkware'
-	WHEN v2productcategory LIKE '%Electronics%' THEN 'Electronics'
+	WHEN UPPER(v2productcategory) LIKE '%ELECTRONICS%' THEN 'Electronics'
-	WHEN v2productcategory LIKE '%Kids%' THEN 'Kids'
+	WHEN UPPER(v2productcategory) LIKE '%KIDS%' THEN 'Kids'
-	WHEN v2productcategory LIKE '%Lifestyle%' THEN 'Lifestyle'
+	WHEN UPPER(v2productcategory) LIKE '%LIFESTYLE%' THEN 'Lifestyle'
-	WHEN v2productcategory LIKE '%Limited Supply%' THEN 'Limited Supply' WHEN v2productcategory LIKE '%Nest%' THEN 'Nest'
+	WHEN UPPER(v2productcategory) LIKE '%LIMITED SUPPLY%' THEN 'Limited Supply' WHEN UPPER(v2productcategory) LIKE '%NEST%' THEN 'Nest'
-	WHEN v2productcategory LIKE '%Office%' THEN 'Office'
+	WHEN UPPER(v2productcategory) LIKE '%OFFICE%' THEN 'Office'
-	WHEN v2productcategory LIKE '%Sale%' THEN 'Sale'
+	WHEN UPPER(v2productcategory) LIKE '%SALE%' THEN 'Sale'
-	WHEN v2productcategory LIKE '%Shop by Brand%' THEN 'Shop by Brand' WHEN v2productcategory LIKE '%Waze%' THEN 'Shop by Brand' WHEN v2productcategory LIKE '%YouTube%' THEN 'Shop by Brand' ELSE NULL
+	WHEN UPPER(v2productcategory) LIKE '%SHOP BY BRAND%' THEN 'Shop by Brand' WHEN UPPER(v2productcategory) LIKE '%WAZE%' THEN 'Shop by Brand' WHEN UPPER(v2productcategory) LIKE '%YOUTUBE%' THEN 'Shop by Brand' ELSE NULL
 	END AS product_category
 FROM all_sessions